 He was asking me for advice for the rest of his stay in town, and I started to list off some of my favorite sites in the city.
 "Fair warning," he interrupted me.
 "I can't handle any more AFT."
 I sensed a joke coming on, so I played along and informed him I wasn't familiar with that acronym.

 "Oh, AFT stands for Another F*cking Temple," he replied expecting a laugh.
-Needless to say, I was a little shocked and withheld any further comment.
+Needless to say, I was a little shocked.

-Look, AFT is what we do here at KyoTours Japan.
-We live and breathe Kyoto's history and culture (you can read more about our philosophy on touring Kyoto here), which includes a heavy dose of temples and shrines.
+At KyoTours Japan, we live and breathe Kyoto's history and culture (you can read more about our philosophy on touring Kyoto here), which includes a heavy dose of temples and shrines.
 The most rewarding part of this work is introducing these sites to visitors, but we know that sometimes it just becomes to much and the next historical site really does feel like AFT, especially when you're touring on your own without a guide to give you some cultural context.

 So we get it.
 Getting templed-out can certainly happen, and with over 1600 Buddhist temples and 400 Shinto shrines, the struggle is real.
 When you come to Kyoto, the main thing to do is see the temples.
 (Not that there aren't plenty of other great sights nearby and things to do in town though) We want to make sure your time in Kyoto - both on our tours and on your own - is the best travel experience of your life.